sealerio/sealer/docs/design/clusterfile-v2.md

 ```

 When sealer run the script will set ENV like this: `docker-dir=/data/docker && sh init.sh`
-In the case, master ENV is `/data/docker`, node ENV is by default `/var/lib/docker`
+In this case, master ENV is `/data/docker`, node ENV is by default `/var/lib/docker`

-### How to using cloud infra
+### How to use cloud infra

-If you using public cloud, you needn't to config the ip field in Cluster Object.
+If you're using public cloud, you needn't to config the ip field in Cluster Object.
 The infra Object will tell sealer to apply resource from public cloud, then render the ip list to Cluster Object.

 ```yaml